Utah Admin. Code R151-4-907 - Stay Pending Judicial Review

 (f) clear and convincing

-clear and convincing evidence that if the requested stay is granted, it will
+(g) clear and convincing evidence that if the

 (h) clear and convincing evidence that if the

-requested stay is granted, the aggrieved party will not pose a significant
+executive director grants the requested stay, the aggrieved party will not pose

 (3)